 It’s your World-Change it!
 Leadership Journey Series, all age levels

 - Juniors: Inside Government

 - Seniors: Behind the Ballot

 - Ambassadors: Public Policy

-Girl Scouts of Utah Sponsored Patch that aligns with Advocacy
+Girl Scouts of Utah Sponsored Patch Programs that align with Advocacy